 In the event that part or all of a payment owed by a Customer remains unpaid after the payment is due, the ISO may use the Working Capital Fund as necessary to meet its cash flow requirements; provided, however, that the ISO shall set aside the nonpaying Customer’s contribution to the Working Capital Fund pending determination of ISO’s counsel and/or the appropriate bankruptcy courts regarding the appropriate disposition of such funds.
 If the ISO draws from the Working Capital Fund to meet its cash flow requirements in the event of a Customer nonpayment and then later declares the nonpayment to be a bad debt loss, the ISO shall recover the bad debt loss through the provisions of Rate Schedule 1 in accordance with Attachment U to the ISO OATT and shall replenish the Working Capital Fund through Rate Schedule 1.

 The ISO shall pursue available remedies for Customer defaults under the ISO tariffs.
-Upon the necessary determination from the ISO’s counsel and/or the appropriate bankruptcy courts and after applying a nonpaying Customer’s available collateral, if any, the ISO shall apply the Customer’s share of the Working Capital Fund to satisfy remaining amounts owed to the NYISO, including amounts owed as a result of settlement corrections.
-Upon termination of service to the Customer and reconciliation by the ISO of final settlement corrections affecting the Customer, the NYISO shall return the Customer’s remaining share of the Working Capital Fund, if any, in accordance with the provisions of Section 28.5.1 of this Attachment V.
+Upon the necessary determination from the ISO’s counsel and/or the appropriate bankruptcy courts and after applying a nonpaying Customer’s available collateral, if any, the ISO shall apply the Customer’s share of the Working Capital Fund to satisfy remaining amounts owed to the ISO, including amounts owed as a result of settlement corrections.
+Upon termination of service to the Customer and reconciliation by the ISO of final settlement corrections affecting the Customer, the ISO shall return the Customer’s remaining share of the Working Capital Fund, if any, in accordance with the provisions of Section 28.5.1 of this Attachment V.

-28.5.3 Differences between ISO Actual and Forecasted Loads
+28.6.3 Differences between ISO Actual and Forecasted Loads